vk-cs/docs-public/docs/en/dbs/dbaas/service-management/create/create-cluster/create-cluster.md

 1. On the “Configuration” step:

    1. Select one of the database types: `MySQL`, `PostgreSQL`, `PostgresPro Enterprise` or `PostgresPro Enterprise 1C`.
-   1. Select the desired version.
+   1. Select the required version.
    1. Select the configuration **Cluster**.
    1. Click the **Next step** button.